 Where?
 Ctra. de Vilafranca c-243a, km 0,4 — 08770 Sant Sadurní d’Anoia (Barcelona – Spain)

 How to get there: Take the R4 train from Plaça Catalunya or Sants (direction Sant Vicenç de Calders) to Sant Sadurní d’Anoia.
 (Takes about 50 mins) Then walk 25 minutes to the winery or take a 7 minute taxi ride.

 What?
 1.5 hour tour with a tasting of five cavas and a very generous pica-pica.

 How much?
 Around €15 the last time I checked.
 Note: the actual vineyard is located further away from the winery and so this is not included in the general tour.

-Recaredo is the go-to choice for cava lovers as this family-run winery specialises in making only vintage brut nature long-aged sparkling wines (some of which are aged for nearly 30 years!).
+This family-run winery specialises in making only vintage brut nature long-aged sparkling wines (some of which are aged for nearly 30 years!).
+This makes Recaredo the go-to choice for cava lovers!
 Having just 65 hectares of vineyards, this winery focuses on quality rather than quantity and the almost obsessive care and attention that is paid to the entire wine-making process can definitely be tasted in the end product.
 Harvesting by hand may take longer, alongside the other processes they still carry out manually, but it ensures that even the tiniest details don’t go unnoticed.